 - Hindu Mythology: A folktale tells of the Mahabharata hero Aravan (who becomes the Tamil god Kuttantavar), who was married to Mohini, before his self-sacrifice.
 Aravan agrees to become the sacrificial victim for the Kalappali ("sacrifice to the battlefield") to ensure the victory of the Pandavas, his father, and his uncles.
 Before being sacrificed to goddess Kali, Aravan asks three boons from Krishna, the guide of the Pandavas.
 The third boon was that Aravan should be married before the sacrifice so that he could get the right of cremation and funerary offerings (bachelors were buried).
 To fulfill this wish in the Kuttantavar cult myth, Krishna turns into Mohini, marries Aravan, and spends the night with him.

-- In The Amazing World of Gumball episode "The End", Gumball and Darwin believe the world is going end.
+- In The Amazing World of Gumball episode "The End", Gumball and Darwin believe the world is going to end in a day.
 Gumball then asks Penny to marry him.
 After her rejection, he immediately proposes to the nearest girl.

 - In an episode of Family Guy, Brian falls in love with an old woman.
 As she is in the hospital dying, he brings a virtual reality helmet for her to wear so she can see a long life married to him before she dies.